Windflowers Aren't Blooming

 Common Reasons Why Windflower Isn’t Blooming

 The most common reason windflowers do not bloom is crowded roots.
-The corm/root clump of windflowers will produce new shoots/nodes naturally, which can cause the root systems to become quite crowded after 2-3 years with good conditions.
-Usually digging up and dividing the corms/root clumps will rejuvenate windflowers and boost flowering the following year.
+The roots, which can be rhizomes or corms, will continuously produce new shoots or nodes.
+In good conditions, the root systems can become quite crowded after 2-3 years.
+Usually digging up and dividing the clumps will rejuvenate windflowers and boost flowering the following year.

 wood-anemone-in-the-fall.jpg